Veritas NetBackup™ Appliance Administrator's Guide

 The system reboots several times during the upgrade process.
 After the first reboot, the NetBackup Appliance Web Console and any SSH-based connections to the server are unavailable until the reboot process has completed.
 This condition may last two hours or more, depending on the complexity of the appliance configuration.
 It is important that you do not attempt to manually reboot the appliance during this time.
 You can use the Veritas Remote Management interface (IPMI) to view the system status.
 In addition, you may view the logs under

 /logor wait for the appliance to send an email upon completion of the upgrade process.

-During the upgrade process, you can open the AIM window to view the upgrade progress and the estimated remaining time.
+After the third reboot occurs, the AIM window appears automatically and shows the upgrade progress and the estimated remaining time.

 - If problems are detected during the post-upgrade self-test, the AIM window shows the upgrade status as Paused.
 Other SSH sessions and email notifications also indicate this status.